Breathing Techniques: A Guide to the Science and Methods

 When these breathing exercises are done, throughout the day, for example during breaks or transitions between activities, they can provide immediate relief.
 In the long term, this kind of breath training will make individuals less vulnerable to stress.

-Relaxation may also enhance those genes associated with energy metabolism, mitochondrial function, insulin secretion, and telomere maintenance, while reducing the genes linked to inflammatory and stress-related pathways.
+Relaxation techniques may also enhance those genes associated with energy metabolism, mitochondrial function, insulin secretion, and telomere maintenance, while reducing the genes linked to inflammatory and stress-related pathways.

 In other words, by practicing relaxed breathing, we are able to tell our body to go about doing and improving its most important daily functions.
-This is instead of constantly telling our body that it needs to protect us by triggering stress and inflammation.
+This is instead of constantly telling our body that it needs to protect us by triggering stress responses and inflammation.
 The body can, therefore, allocate its resources to keeping us healthy, as opposed to keeping us sheltered.

 Breathing Techniques for Asthmatics

-Buteyko Breathing has been known to help asthmatics control their tightness of breath and wheezing, and to substantially decrease the frequency of severe symptoms.
+Buteyko Breathing has been known to help asthmatics control their tightness of breath focus and wheezing, and to substantially decrease the frequency of severe symptoms.

 However, there are currently few full studies of the Buteyko Breathing Technique to clinically evaluate its effect of asthma patients.
 The studies that have been done do not show a change in the participants’ pulmonary function.
 Instead, these studies demonstrate that the Buteyko technique can help to change a patient’s own perception of their symptoms, thus decreasing overmedication and increasing personal motivation.